Replit vs Figma: The Complete Comparison Guide

 Development Capabilities Complete coding environment Design-to-code handoff Replit

-Design & Prototyping AI-generated UI from prompts Professional design tools Figma
+Design and Prototyping AI-generated UI from prompts Professional design tools Figma

 Collaboration Real-time multiplayer coding Real-time design editing Tie

-Deployment & Hosting Built-in production hosting Prototype sharing only Replit
+Deployment and Hosting Built-in production hosting Prototype sharing only Replit

-Pricing & Value $25/mo with hosting included Free to $45/editor/mo Replit
+Pricing and Value $25/mo with hosting included Free to $45/editor/mo Replit

 Learning Curve Natural language to code Design tool proficiency Replit